apigee/apigee-templater/module/README.md

 ## Profiles

 The module supports multiple profiles of plugin configurations.
 The profiles can provide custom configurations for any standardized proxy requirements.
-The **default** and **bigquery** profiles are provided out-of-the-box for testing.
+The **default**, **sharedflow** and **bigquery** profiles are provided out-of-the-box for testing.
 Profiles can be injected when creating the **ApigeeGenerator** service object, or later by adjusting the **converterPlugins** and **profiles** collections.

 ## Converters